Kyle-Falconer/mesosphere-challenge/README.md

 Please provide a source tarball (or link to a GitHub repository) containing code in the language of your choice, as well as a README discussing your solution (and providing build instructions).

+#### Assumptions
+Each time step enables an elevator to reach its goal floor within that timeframe.
+That is, it takes an elevator 0 time to reach its destination.

+### Usage and Examples

+    > python elevators.py (number of elevators)

+The program will then prompt, waiting for commands.

+#### sample input

+	2			// number of elevators
+	status		// print out status
+	pickup 3 -1	// pickup request from floor 3 to go down
+	status		// print out status
+	step		// time tick
+	pickup 2 1	// pickup request from floor 3 to go down
+	status		// print out status
+	step		// time tick
+	pickup 1 1	// pickup request from floor 1 to go up
+	status		// print out status
+	step		// time tick